JohnnyMarnell/j5-reaper/README.md

 3.      and writes to shared memory.
 4. Lua (also on a defer loop) reads shared memory
 5.      performs designated API actions
-6.      writes ouput to shared memory
+6.      writes output to shared memory.
 7. EEL reads output in shared memory
 8.      and sends back ouput over the TCP socket